edvorg/lww-node/README.md

 - make sure offloading to redis doesn't happen at the same time on nodes by tweaking scheduler
 - add `application/json` content type support to endpoints
 - tweak jvm memory options for production environment
+- `POST /update` endpoint is a dangerous method that should be used for replication only and probably should not be exposed to client.
+Find a better alternative for offline to online synchronization.
+Maybe the same version but with limited range of operation timestamps would work good enough.
+It would prevent from attacks like deleting an element with timestamp 0 which would prevent from ever inserting element in set or opposite inserting an element with timestamp LONG_MAX which would prevent from ever deleting element from set.

 ## License